 Marijuana Withdrawal Treatment

-The vast majority of marijuana withdrawal cases are mild-to-moderate and resolve without the need for formal intervention.
+The vast majority of marijuana withdrawal cases are mild-to-moderate and resolved without the need for formal intervention.
 Individuals with this mild level of withdrawal can typically self-manage their symptoms with daily exercise, relaxation techniques, and over-the-counter medications.